Flame of the Islands

 Flame of the Islands is a 1956 American film noir crime film directed by Edward Ludwig and starring Yvonne De Carlo, Howard Duff, and Zachary Scott.
+Shot in Trucolor, it was produced and distributed by Republic Pictures.

 Plot

 In New York City, Rosalind Dee (DeCarlo) is a secretary longing to enter high society.
 She is rumored of being Carlton Hammond's mistress; he is an older, wealthy man, who dies of a heart attack.
 Evelyn Hammond, his wife and an invalid, sees her at his funeral.
 She summons her to the family home and gifts Rosalind $100,000 for making her husband happy.
 Despite protests, Rosalind takes the money.

 Rosalind quits her job, determined to make something of herself.
 That evening, she goes to a dinner-dance with her friend Wade Evans (Zachary Scott).
 Gambling-club owner Cyril Mace (Kurt Kasznar) joins their table and tries to talk Wade into investing in his Nassau club.
 Rosalind is intrigued by Cyril's colorful descriptions of an elite, high society club and casino by the ocean, so she inquires about Cyril's plans with Wade.

 The couple flies to Nassau with Cyril as their guide, tour the island and the club, and meet Rev. Kelly Rand (James Arness), who also takes tourists fishing.
 Rosalind invests $75,000, and Wade invests $20,000.

 Cyril meets with his Cuban partners, informing him that they have two American partners, too.
 They are nervous, but Cyril assures them that he will keep the Americans away, and that they will all make money.
 Rand takes Rosalind marlin fishing.
 When she lands one, Rand kisses her "as a prize."
 On dock, Cyril is waiting with some newly arrived, rich Americans, who have come to admire her catch; he introduces her to them.
 Playboy Doug Duryea (Howard Duff) is there, too, flustering Rosalind, particularly when he asks if they met on Nassau last year.

 At home, Rosalind confides in Wade that, when she was 15, she and Doug were in love; her name was Linda Darcy.
 She was poor, he was wealthy, and his family separated them.
 She still loves him, but he does not remember her.
 She invested in the club because she was sure that Doug would visit, and she is hoping for a second chance.
 Wade asks her what she will do if Doug does not fall in love with her; Rosalind replies that he will.

 The club opens to a full house with Rosalind as hostess and a popular singer/dancer.
 Doug introduces his mother, Mrs. Charmaine Duryea, to Rosalind; Doug takes Rosalind aside, saying that she's the woman for whom he has been waiting.
 Charmaine has a heart spasm, caused by excitement at gambling.
 While recovering, she asks to see Rosalind.
 Charmaine says she opposes Doug marrying a second time, as he is now her companion.
 Back in the club, a tipsy Wade informs Doug that Rosalind is really Linda Darcy.